-This French Style Potato Salad makes for a perfect side dish… any time of year!
+This mayo-free French Style Potato Salad makes for a perfect side dish… any time of year!
 It’s light and refreshing and has just the right amount of zip.
-And with fresh baby potatoes bursting out of our garden as I type, there’s a 100% chance of me making it this week.
+And with fresh baby potatoes about to (hopefully) burst out of our garden as I type, there’s a 100% chance of me making this potato salad over and over again.

-We were torn between two potato salads a couple months ago and ultimately the Creamy Dill Potato Salad won the panel over (aka my family) and made it onto the blog.
+We were torn between two potato salads and ultimately the Creamy Dill Potato Salad won the panel over (aka my family) and made it onto the blog.
 Fast forward to now and we’re still thinking about how delicious this vinaigrette version is.
 It’s oh-so-simple to make and can be whipped up ahead of time and kept in the fridge until ready to serve.

 I love how the flavours come together in this simple vinaigrette of olive oil, lemon juice, red wine vinegar, and Dijon mustard.
 The sliced green onion and radish add extra pops of flavour and colour because let’s be honest, potatoes aren’t the most colourful in the world of veggies.

-We grew potatoes this year in our garden (actually, we didn’t have room right in our garden so planted them along the fence line in the back – let’s just say they are hearty!).
-We are just pulling them out of the ground right now and they are soooo beautiful!
+We grew potatoes this year in our garden (actually, we didn’t have room right in our garden so planted them along the fence line in the back).
+I remember doing the same last year and as I pulled them out of the garden, thinking they are soooo beautiful!
 Am I the only one who calls my potatoes beautiful or do I just need to get out more?